 The logistics system is comprised of multiple transport modes and infrastructure types meaning that a variety of approaches will be needed.
-Logistics businesses are investing in zero tailpipe emission vehicles, on-site energy upgrades for HGV and van charging and shore power for berthed vessels, introducing low carbon fuels and sustainable aviation fuel, backing plans for rail electrification and clean maritime, and are investing in modal shift to rail and water.
+Logistics businesses are investing in zero tailpipe emission road vehicles; introducing low carbon fuels, including sustainable aviation fuel; developing plans and calling for investment in rail electrification and clean maritime, including shore power at ports, to enable vessels to switch off their engines and plug into the grid whilst berthed; and are investing in modal shift to rail and water.